-Stage Task Related activities 1 Identification of the aims of Through discussion with the teachers, students identify 1 the project possible themes to be explored.
-Students search for information about the specific 2 Data collection organisations/religious groups/rituals and formulate a preliminary proposal for the activity.
-Development of an action plan; identification of 2 Descretion personal expectations of the activity; receiving the 3 Preparation necessary training and rehearsing the action plan.
+Stage Task Related activities 1 Identification of the aims of Through discussion with the teachers, students identify the project possible themes to be explored.
+2 Data collection Students search for information about the specific organisations/religious groups/rituals and formulate a preliminary proposal for the activity.
+3 Preparation Development of an action plan; identification of personal expectations of the activity; receiving the necessary training and rehearsing the action plan.
 Students may submit proposals for the activities.
-4 T Execution of the action plan; personal involvement in 4 Implementation -experiencing the activity.
-Summarising the experience; getting feedback; reflection based on the experience gained; seeking F F - 11 further learning opportunities and exploration of the 5 Follow-up possible impact on personal morality, spirituality and relationship with others; followed by oral reporting and discussion in class.
-Teachers may require students to submit written reports on the activities covering the tasks in stages 4- 6 Reporting 5 with an emphasis on personal accounts and reflectio based on relevant ethical/religious concepts and theories.
+4 Implementation -experiencing Execution of the action plan; personal involvement in the activity.
+Follow-up Summarising the experience; getting feedback; reflection based on the experience gained; seeking 5 further learning opportunities and exploration of the 3 possible impact on personal morality, spirituality and relationship with others; followed by oral reporting and discussion in class.
+Reporting Teachers may require students to submit written 6 reports on the activities covering the tasks in stages 4 5 with an emphasis on personal accounts and reflection based on relevant ethical/religious concepts and theories.